trasors/HanfSolar-MPPT-Series-1-modbus-protocol/README.md

 I bought a cheap MPPT controller with bluetooth from Aliexpress.
 It looks to be the following model, but can also be seen branded as Mexxsun, Lexron etc. http://www.hanfsolar.com/products_detail/productId=104.html

+A great review can be found at https://www.youtube.com/watch?v=1wyP2qlu8AI

 I wanted to be able to query the controller over Bluetooth for logging and graphing purposes, however the modbus register documentation for this device is none existant (or not easily found).

 Below are the results of my findings.
 Please note, whilst these findings are useful for my purpose, they are not conclusive, so use/treat with caution.